LinResearchGroup-NCSU/IDEA_Model/README.md

 # IDEA Model: Interpretable Protein-DNA Energy Associative Model

 The **Interpretable Protein-DNA Energy Associative (IDEA) Model** is a computational framework that learns protein-DNA physicochemical interactions by fusing available crystal structures and their associated sequences into an optimized energy model.
-We show that the model can be used to accurately predict the sequence-specific DNA binding affinities of DNA-binding proteins and is transferrable across the same protein superfamily.
+We show that the model can be used to accurately predict the sequence-specific DNA binding affinities of DNA-binding proteins and is transferable across the same protein superfamily.
 This repository provides a clean implementation of the IDEA model, with training and testing data for three human MAX transcription factors (PDB IDs: 1hlo, 1nlw, 1nkp).
 Results are used in **Figure S1** of the IDEA manuscript.

 ## Features

-- Train energy models for protein-DNA complexes.
+- Train and visualize IDEA energy models for protein-DNA complexes.
 - Generate phi values and calculate binding energies for testing binders.
 - Supplementary materials.